 What if you are sick whilst on holiday?

-If you become sick during your holiday leave, you are entitled to your employer to rearrange your holiday for another date later in the year.
+If you become sick during your holiday leave, you are entitled to rearrange your holiday for another date later in the year.
 In practice this means that your employer will paying you sick pay rather than holiday pay for the period during which you were ill.

 You will still need to follow normal sickness absence procedures, for example, reporting to your line manager or obtaining medical evidence of their illness, otherwise you may not qualify for company sick pay.

 Can you be forced to take holiday when you are sick?

 You cannot be forced to take holiday while you are sick.
 This includes where you become ill during a holiday.

 Can you continue to accrue holiday while on sick leave?

 Yes, you can.
 Sick leave and holiday leave have different functions – the former is to recover from illness, and the latter is for rest, relaxation and leisure.
 Accordingly, those on sick leave should still be entitled to accrue holiday.
-This follows a recent ruling from the European Court of Justice.
+This follows a ruling from the European Court of Justice.

 Yes, you can up to a maximum of 4 weeks.
 However, if you return to work before the end of the holiday year, but fail to take your holiday during the remainder of the year when you had an opportunity to do so, you would then lose the right to carry-over.

 What are your rights to full notice pay whilst on sick leave?